Brunoa94/portfolio_framna/README.md

 If you aim to create a new database with Prisma integrated, follow the steps provided in https://www.prisma.io/docs/accelerate/getting-started

-### FRONTEND CONFIGURATION (In case of don't use the provided .env)
+### FRONTEND CONFIGURATION

 1. Generate a Next Auth secret `openssl rand -base64 32`
 2. Copy the string and paste it in `NEXTAUTH_SECRET`
 3. Run `npm install` to install all the dependencies
-4. Run `npm run dev` to start the application locally
+4. Run `npm run build-start` to generate the build and start the application

 ### LOGIN AS ADMIN

 In the provided database there's already an admin that can be logged with the credentials:

 Username: test
 Password: test